Skip to content

 Mach-O 64-bit executable x86_64 # macOS (Intel)

-Performance: Native ARM64 builds run 30-50% faster than Rosetta.
+Performance: Native ARM64 builds generally run faster than running Julia with Rosetta.

 Updating